Competitive prices for top quality

 With Zinnia seeds from EasySeeds.eu, you'll bring a burst of color to your garden and bouquets.
 Growing zinnias from seed as cut flowers is ideal for gardeners who want to enjoy bright, vibrant flowers that make perfect decorations, whether fresh or dried.
 Zinnias are known for their striking flowers in a variety of shapes and colors, from classic single-flowered to full, pompom-like blooms, making them a real eye-catcher in bouquets and borders.

-Zinnias produce blooms in shades of red, orange, yellow, pink, white, and purple.
-The variety of flower shapes—from single-flowered to double-flowered—gives bouquets and borders a lively and playful character.
+Zinnia produces flowers in shades such as red, orange, yellow, pink, white, and purple.
+The variation in flower shapes – from single to double – gives bouquets and borders a lively and playful character.

 Long-lasting blooms and excellent vase life.